SouravAgarwal-prog/Power-BI-project-/README.md

 - `Project.pbix` – Power BI Desktop file containing the full dashboard and data model.
 - `Store Data.xlsx` – Excel dataset used as input.
 - `SalesDashboard.pdf` – Exported PDF of the report for quick viewing.
-- `dashboard_preview.png` – Screenshot of the dashboard visuals.
+- `Schema.png` – Screenshot of the star schema.

 ---